Time to potty train?

 But with each of my kids the potty training process got easier.
 There was less pee in their pants and more on the potty.
 I learned from my mistakes and kept it simple.

 From the beginning, I never used special dolls or pull ups.
-I believe in the cold turkey, "here is your underpants" method.
+I believe in the cold turkey, "here are your underpants" method.

 Some parents prefer to train early (age 2 or younger) and some prefer to wait until their toddler is older than three.
 I personally have found that 2 1/2, plus or minus a month, is the golden age.
 I trained my first two munchkins just before two years old, solely because another baby was on the way.